belozierov/SwiftCoroutine/README.md

 You can execute tasks inside coroutines on `CoroutineDispatcher` just like you would do it on `DispatchQueue`.
 While `Coroutine.await()` allows you to wrap asynchronous functions to deal with them as synchronous.

 #### Main features
 - **Any scheduler**.
-You can use any scheduler to execute coroutines wrapping it in `TashScheduler`, including standard `DispatchQueue` or even `NSManagedObjectContext` and `MultiThreadedEventLoopGroup`.
+You can use any scheduler to execute coroutines, including standard `DispatchQueue` or even `NSManagedObjectContext` and `MultiThreadedEventLoopGroup`.
 - **Memory efficiency**.
 Contains a mechanism that allows to reuse stacks and, if necessary, effectively store their contents.
 - **Await instead of resume/suspend**.
 For convenience and safety, coroutines' resume/suspend has been replaced by await, which suspends it and resumes on callback.
 - **Lock-free await**.
 Await is implemented using atomic variables.
 This makes it especially fast in cases where the result is already available.